nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 You can pass an array of nodes/objects as the `extra_game_states` parameter when [requesting a line of dialogue](API.md#func-get_next_dialogue_lineresource-resource-key-string--0-extra_game_states-array-----dictionary) which will also be checked for possible mutation methods.

-There are also a couple of special built-in mutations you can use:

-- `wait(float)` - wait for `float` seconds (this has no effect when used inline).
-- `debug(...)` - print something to the Output window.

 Mutations can also be used inline.
 Inline mutations will be called as the typed out dialogue reaches that point in the text.

 ```